87Eleven Entertainment

-87eleven Action Design, later 87Eleven Entertainment is an American film production and stunt coordination company.
-The company was founded by partners Chad Stahelski, David Leitch, and Damon Caro.
+87eleven Action Design, later 87Eleven Entertainment is an American independent film production and stunt coordination company.
+The company was founded in 2006 by partners Damon Caro, Chad Stahelski, and David Leitch.
 The stunt company later developed a production studio arm in December 2019.
+In 2024, Alex Young, formerly co-president of 20th Century Fox, was hired to co-lead film.

 History

-87eleven Action Design was founded by Chad Stahelski and David Leitch in 1997.
+87eleven Action Design was founded by Damon Caro Chad Stahelski and David Leitch in 2006.

+In 2011 Damon Caro parted ways with the company.

 In 2019, Leitch left in order to found his own production company further north in Hollywood, 87North Productions.